A stock market boost to improve valuations - ExBulletin

 Almost a year has passed since the Japan Exchange Group doubled down on its corporate governance improvements.

-The reforms were touted as the biggest overhaul of the Tokyo Stock Exchange (TSE) in 60 years and a clear attempt to reinvigorate enthusiasm for Japanese equities.1
+The reforms were touted as the biggest overhaul of the Tokyo Stock Exchange (TSE) in 60 years and a clear attempt to reinvigorate enthusiasm for Japanese stocks.1

 These initiatives included the restructuring of the TSE cash equity markets into three new segments: the Main Market, the Standard Market and the Growth Market, with each segment having its own set of eligibility criteria.